diffpy/diffpy.github.io/README.md

 3. `archive` converted subversion repository for the old diffpy.org sources

-Please, see the [Wiki](https://github.com/diffpy/diffpy.github.io/wiki) for more information and tips about updating this web page.
+Please, see the [Wiki](https://github.com/diffpy/diffpy.github.io/wiki) for more information and tips about this project.